I have two questions to ask,

 Now, how many of them did we go against???
 Many without telling them.

-So, here we are… For the things which can be easily done, we don’t mind going against our parent’s wishes.
-When asked, we tend to reply… “Its ok, no one is perfect”.
+So, here we are… We don’t mind going against our parent’s wishes for things that can be quickly done.
+When asked, we tend to reply.
+“It’s ok; no one is perfect.”

 But when things are not easy, escape route.
 I don’t want to go against my parent’s wishes.